jlee92603/StrokePrediction_Model/README.md

 <br>

+_Feature Importances for Each Classifier_

 <img width="498" alt="Screen Shot 2024-05-27 at 6 12 41 PM" src="https://github.com/jlee92603/StrokePrediction_Model/assets/70551445/99c44dcf-98c6-4d90-9760-0abadaeab0ef">

 ### Cohort E

+Cohort E explores the the features engineered in Cohort B, C, and D. 3 new features are engineering by multiplying age and BMI, age and average glucose level, and BMI and average glucose level.

 ```
 # split train, valid, and test data